 How many of those gave you an acceptance letter?

-After being waitlisted at LMU, I received an acceptance letter.
+After being waitlisted for vet school at LMU, I received an acceptance letter.

 If you were accepted to more than one school, what were some reasons for your choice of school?

-Luckily I didn’t have to make a choice between schools since I was waitlisted at LMU and then accepted a month later.
+Luckily I didn’t have to make a choice between schools since I was waitlisted for vet school at LMU and then accepted a month later.